rubymonsters/coaching/index.md

 ---
-title: Tips for coaching a Ruby study group
+title: Tips for coaching a programming study group
 layout: default
 ---

-# Tips for coaching a Ruby study group
+# Tips for coaching a programming study group

 Rails Girls beginners workshops are great at sparking a lot of enthusiasm, and motivating newcomers to dive deeper, and start learning how to program.